Nobel discovery opens window onto Alzheimer's disease

 "We all know there is a time bomb there," O'Keefe said.
 "We are starting to get a handle on it but that doesn't mean it is going to turn into a cure in the immediate future."

-(The story was refiled to fix a typo in the first paragraph)
+(This story has been refiled to fix typo in first paragraph; no other changes to text)

 (Reporting by Ben Hirschler, Ediitng by Angus MacSwan)